Casa Encantada: Design

 The finished house and its outbuildings were 40,000 sq ft in size.
-The completed main house was almost 30,000 square-foot in size with servants quarters in the two storey garage and a two-storey guesthouse.
-Amenities in the grounds included badminton and tennis courts with galleries for spectators and a swimming pool.
+The completed main house was almost 30,000 square-foot in size with servants quarters in the two-story garage and a two-story guesthouse.
+Amenities on the grounds included badminton and tennis courts with galleries for spectators and a swimming pool.
 A tunnel connected the grounds of the house to the fairways of the Bel-Air Country Club.
-In recent deacdes the grounds have included a basketball and tennis court and a rose garden and koi ponds.
+In recent decades the grounds have included a basketball and tennis court and a rose garden and koi ponds.
 Conrad Hilton preserved the house and its contents for several decades after his 1950 purchase which Hyland described as an "extraordinary time capsule of high-style 1940s taste".
 Hilton self-published a book about the house in which he described the 'clearly discernible Greek influences' of the house with its aesthetic lines sweeping in 'regal beauty...carry[ing] a classical motif into the interior through columns of Doric and Ionic simplicity.
 Doors, rugs, upholstering, draperies, decorative objects, all bear the integrating mark of the Greek key design'.
-The setting of the house and the rich colours and harmonic texture of its design helped 'shrink the architectural mass a third of a city block in size to the conceptual intimacy of a country cottage'.
+The setting of the house, along with its rich colors and the harmonic texture of its design has helped 'shrink the architectural mass a third of a city block in size to the conceptual intimacy of a country cottage'.